Ric Garrido is owner-writer of Loyalty Traveler.

 I jumped into the points and miles travel writing world in 2006 after years of extensive travel around the USA and globe, earning and redeeming several million frequent flyer miles, primarily through travel promotions like OneWorld 1999 (earned 300,000 miles), LatinPass million mile promotion in 2000 (earned 1,014,000 miles), Star Alliance 2002 5th anniversary promotion (earned 500,000+ miles) and many other travel deals.

 Airline frequent flyer programs were far more interesting to me when flying, rather than credit cards, was the route to earning big caches of frequent flyer miles.
-The commercial airline industry shifted to credit cards and spending over the past decade as the easiest consumer route to big miles balances.
+The commercial airline industry shifted heavily into a big bank alliance by 2005 with card acquisition and spending the easiest route for many consumers to earn big miles balances.

 When not traveling, I enjoy life in the oaks and pines around California’s Central Coast with my wife and cats in Monterey, California.